makeabilitylab/physcomp/cpx/cpx-notes.md

 other things:
 - sound as input / loud sound
 - do we want to introduce variables?
 If so, we could do the hue sweep one https://makecode.com/_WsCHuiTjeUoD
+- how about infrared? if we do this, i want to do remote control servo motor

 ----
 Lesson 1: Our first MakeCode program